About Necrotizing Fasciitis and the Flesh-Eating Bacteria Behind It

 General symptoms of the disease are swelling, pain, redness, blisters, nausea, vomiting, and fever.
 The onset of symptoms is rapid.
 Late symptoms include effects to the skin such as scaling, discoloration, peeling of the skin, and gangrene.
 Patients who already suffer from chronic disorders and weak immune systems, such as with cancer and diabetes, are most at risk of getting necrotizing fasciitis.
 However, many healthy people can get it as well.
 Wounds, surgery, rash, and viral infections, such as chickenpox, are also risk factors.2

 When the bacteria enter the body, they release toxins that kill the tissue.
 After the tissue is dead, the bacteria spread through the body via the blood and continue to release toxins.
-If the body cannot be treated successfully, sepsis, which is a blood infection, can occur.
-Scarring, loss of limb use, or even death can occur as well.3 Other bacteria associated with necrotizing fasciitis are staphylococcal species and MRSA (methicillin-resistant Staphylococcus aureus).
+If the body cannot be treated successfully, sepsis, which is a blood infection, can occur, as well as scarring, loss of limb use, or even death.3 Other bacteria associated with necrotizing fasciitis are staphylococcal species and MRSA (methicillin-resistant Staphylococcus aureus).
 MRSA can be introduced to the body through the consumption of undercooked meats, exposure to wastewater, and using dirty needles.4 One man developed a “rare double infection” in two areas of the body, which eventually led to a coma.5

 Treatment and Prevention